 Gold: I knew that having a fake suit of armour would come in handy!

 In-Series Nickname: Platinum gets different ones depending on the translation: "Ojou-sama" in Japanese, "Missy" in Chuang Yi's English version, and "Lady" in Viz's English Version.

 Diamond is called "Dia" as well.
 Crystal's name is usually shortened to just "Crys" and Latios and Latias call Emerald "Rald".

-Interface Spoiler averted: The start of each chapter in the R/S arc shows the pokemon that Ruby and Silver have with them and their levels (Saphire) or condition (Ruby) except that Ruby reveals he's had Celebi the whole time
+Interface Spoiler averted: The start of each chapter in the R/S arc shows the pokemon that Ruby and Sapphire have with them and their levels (Sapphire) or condition (Ruby) except that Ruby reveals he's had Celebi the whole time